Kharkovlanok/caponeme/README.md

   set AWS_SESSION_TOKEN=<Token>
   ````
   *Note: Do not include quotes when setting Windows env variables.*

+##### For Fun and Game you will have to increase your permission level before being able to jump to next step

 - Now, you can see all the objects inside this bucket with `aws s3api list-objects --bucket <YOUR-S3-BUCKET>`
 - Then, you can download the bucket objects using `aws s3api get-object --bucket <YOUR-S3-BUCKET> --key <YOUR-S3-OBJECT> demo.txt`